 My matron was keen to hear about all the news.
 The gardener chuckled through some of the messages.
 But you could hear it wasn’t laughter of disparagement, but rather of tenuous hope.

 As we waited that evening for those results – they would only eventually be released more than 30 days later when all the hearsay and hope had finally been packed away like fairy tales – something strange happened.
-I found myself, at 24, having political conversations with people I’d otherwise considered strangers for the first time in my life.
+I found myself having political conversations with people I’d otherwise considered strangers for the first time in my life.
 Yes, we lived under the same roof, ate some of the same meals together, stood in line together for bread or sugar, shared reflections about the weather and hyperinflation.
 But when it came to political conversations, we’d always remained impervious and obdurate.
 For 2008, and many of the years before it, was not a year of public political opinion.
 Rather, it was a time of deep distrust, oftentimes bordering on paranoia that anything you said – or didn’t say – would betray a bias of your political beliefs or affiliations, even if you didn’t have any strong enough to stand by.

 I recount this memory as I reflect on several conversations I have recently been having with friends and colleagues about our collective silence in the Zimbabwean public sphere; or at least the public sphere of social media.